After Living in the White House, Comfortable Home Design Reigns

 A lot like the Carter house, this three-bedroom ranch style home is quite simply designed but is striking with its stone and wood siding.
 (Plan #106-1274)

-A spacious Great Room and modern kitchen with kitchen island are some of the attractive interior features.
+A spacious Great Room and a modern kitchen with a kitchen island are some of the attractive interior features.
 (Plan #106-1274)

 The Ranch Home à la George W. Bush

 President George W. Bush and his wife, Laura, built the Prairie Chapel Ranch in Crawford, Texas, on a rolling landscape of 1,600 acres.
 The property has a main house, pool, lake, guesthouse, bike paths, and oak trees all over.
 The one-story, eight-bedroom home has no stairs and is practically one big room because of its open floor layout.

 The main house at Prairie Chapel Ranch, with its floor-to-ceiling windows, has plenty of oak trees to provide shade from the afternoon sun.
 Above: President George Bush with Chancellor Angela Merkel of Germany in front of the Western White House Crawford, Texas.
 Below: President George W Bush on the porch of his ranch.

 (Photo credits: Above: White House photo by Susan Sterner; Below: White House photo by Shealah Craighead)